The Market Goes Up, The Market Goes Down

 Look How “The Market” Recovers From Disaster!

+Click this graphic to enlarge it.
 Look at the right hand column of the graphic – see the percent recovery after EVERY market decline!

 Probability Of Recurrence of Great Depression?